Sourcemap Explorer

 Four steps, most of them we handle for you.

-You browse, the extension reads the sourcemaps and fingerprints in the background, the popup shows you what it found.
+You browse.
+The extension reads sourcemaps, fingerprints the stack, and is ready to decompile the bundles in the background.
+The popup just shows you what it found.

 01